katjacb24/sqlplusdemo/README.md

 This is a `window function`.
 Here’s what it does:
 * For each airline, it counts **how many airlines are in the same country**.
 * `PARTITION BY a.country` means the count is calculated separately for each country.
-* The result is a new column, _country_airline_count_, showing the total number of airlines in that airline’s country.
+* The result is a new field, _country_airline_count_, showing the total number of airlines in that airline’s country.

 Key Point: What Does the `Window Function` Do?